gwdg/vagrant-shibboleth/README.md

     $ ./bootstrap.sh

-Then, provision the machines:
+All three machines are provisioned via

     $ ./provision.sh

 ## Test-Drive

+1. Service Provider / Unauthenticated

-1. Open the URL https://sp.example.org/secure-all in your web-browser on the host.
+   Open the URL https://sp.example.org/secure-all in your web-browser on the host.

    Accept 'insecure' https connection since this is a self-signed certificate.

+2. Embedded Discovery Service / Where Are You From (WAYF) page

+   You are redirected to the WAYF page at https://sp.example.org/DS/WAYF (using the embedded discovery service) where you can choose one IDP.

+3. Identity Provider

-2. You are redirected to https://idp.example.org/idp/Authn/UserPassword
+   You are redirected to https://idp.example.org/idp/Authn/UserPassword.

-   Accept 'insecure' https connection since this is a self-signed certificate.
+   Also accept 'insecure' https connection since this is a self-signed certificate.

+4. Login

-3. Login as ``alice`` with password ``wonderland``.
+   with username ``alice`` and password ``wonderland``.

+5. uApprove

+   You are about to see the 'Terms of Use' page which you should accept and confirm to see a list of three
+   attributes: 'eduPersonEntitlement', 'email' and 'eduPersonScopedAffiliation'.

+6. Service Provider / Authenticated

-4. You should be successfully authenticated and redirected back to https://sp.example.org/secure-all, where you are welcomed by a `404 Object not found` (and not a `401 not authorized`).
+   Finally, you should be successfully authenticated and redirected back to https://sp.example.org/secure-all, where you are welcomed by a 'Not found' page (which means 'success').

 ## Update

 Edit `idp/config` to specify newer software versions of the IdP

 ## Further URLs